aristanetworks/anta/docs/api/tests.md

 !!! info

-    If you would like for a test to support atomic results, please [open an issue on Github](https://github.com/aristanetworks/anta/issues)
+    If you would like a test to support atomic results, please [open an issue on GitHub](https://github.com/aristanetworks/anta/issues)